helenetran3/MER-experiments/README.md

 Some useful details on the [CMU-Multimodal SDK](https://github.com/A2Zadeh/CMU-MultimodalSDK) used to retrieve CMU-MOSEI data:
 - The handcrafted features provided by the SDK are **OpenFace 2** (image), **FACET 4.2** (image), **COVAREP** (audio), **glove_vectors** (text).
-- The labels provided for each segment are: **[sentiment, happy, sad, anger, surprise, disgust, fear]** in this order with sentiment in range [-3,3] and emotions in range [0,3].
-We only focus on emotions in this repository.
+- The labels provided for each segment are: **[sentiment, happy, sad, anger, surprise, disgust, fear]** in this order, with sentiment in range [-3,3] and the six emotions in range [0,3].
+In this repository, we only focus on emotions.

 ## Environment
 - Python 3.9.7